Pattern recovery by SLOPE: Characterization of pattern recovery by SLOPE

 \subsection{SLOPE irrepresentability condition}

-As illustrated by Fuchs \cite{fuchs2004sparse} (Theorem 2), Bühlmann and van de Geer \cite{buhlmann2011statistics} (Theorem 7.1) and also reminded in Remark \ref{rem:LASSO}, the irrepresentability condition is related to sign recovery by LASSO in the noiseless case.
-Analogously, studying pattern recovery by SLOPE in the noiseless case allows to introduce the SLOPE irrepresentability condition.
-The latter condition will be very useful in the following of the article when $\varepsilon$ is no longer null.
-Corollary \ref{cor:mainmr0} which provides a characterization of pattern recovery by SLOPE in the noiseless case (as defined in \cite{tardivel2021geometry}) is a consequence of Theorem \ref{th:PT+}.
+As illustrated by Fuchs \citep{fuchs2004sparse} (Theorem 2), B\"uhlmann and van de Geer \citep{buhlmann2011statistics} (Theorem 7.1) and also recalled in Remark \ref{rem:LASSO}, the irrepresentability condition is related to sign recovery by LASSO in the noiseless case, {\textit{i.e.}, when the noise $\varepsilon=0$}.
+Analogously, analyzing pattern recovery by SLOPE in the noiseless case allows to introduce the SLOPE irrepresentability condition.
+This condition will be very useful in the remainder of the article when the noise term $\varepsilon$ is no longer zero.
+Corollaries \ref{cor:mainmr0} and \ref{cor:mainmr0bis}, which provide a characterization of pattern recovery by SLOPE in the noiseless case (as defined in \citep{graczyk2023unified}), follow as consequences of Theorem \ref{th:PT+}.